-- of Benefit: Spouse's and dependent parent's benefits are payable for life; children's benefits are payable until age 18 (age 23 if a full-time student), marriage or death. - COLA: One half of the actuarial gain realized for the prior fiscal year is used to increase benefits on June 1st of each year for members who have been retired for at least 3 years.
+COLA: One half of the actuarial gain realized for the prior fiscal year is used to increase benefits on June 1st of each year for members who have been retired for at least 3 years.
 The increase is limited to the change in the CPI over the preceding calendar year.
-If there was no actuarial gain realized for the prior fiscal year, then no cost of living adjustment is provided.
+If there was no actuarial gain realized for the prior fiscal year, injury is eligible for survivor benefits regardless of Credited Service.